 Jun 25, 2021: Removed the Jaybird Tarah Pro Wireless as they're currently unavailable.

 Feb 26, 2021: No changes in product picks after verifying their accuracy and availability.

 Jaybird makes great sports headphones that are versatile enough for everyday use.
-They have sleek-looking in-ear models with an above-average sound and portable design that easily fits into any pocket.
-However, their lack of variety means that if you don't find in-ear headphones comfortable, then they may not be the best brand for you.
+They have sleek-looking, portable in-ear models with lots of customizable features.
+If you don't find in-ears comfortable, they may not be the best brand for you.